CarlosChillonGeck/SHM/README.md

 ### View Database

-While openning xampp, go any browser(eg. Internet Explorer/ Google Chrome..)
+While openning xampp, go to any browser(eg. Internet Explorer/ Google Chrome..)

 #### xampp-remote link: http://localhost/dashboard/

-You should see site as below:
+You should see the site as below:

 #### Click at my PHP admin at top right corner

 ![localhost](images/image3.jpeg)

 #### Build Database
-1. Build a new database should be built.
+1. A new database should be built.
 (By Default, the Java Database Build name is "accelerometer"
 2. Under the database, different tables will be stored.
-3. Java application will automatically build table for different type of data
+3. Java application will automatically build tables for different types of data

-#####The naming convention for different experiment is as follow
+#####The naming convention for the different experiments is as follow
 1. For sensor node Acceleration data: "Experiment condition"+ Acc + File written Date and Time
 2. For sensor node Peak data: "Experiment condition"+ Peak + File written Date and Time
 3. For phone Acceleration data: "Experiment condition"+ Phyphox_Acc + File written Date and Time